KLehle/klehle.github.io/content/_index.md

 type: landing

 sections:
-  - block: biography #??? remove about
+  - block: about.biography #??? remove about
     id: about
     content:
       title: Biography